 ACC 310.
-NOT FOR PROFIT ACCOUNTING General fund; general fund balance sheets and surplus statements; revenue accounting; general property taxes; bond funds; sinking funds; special assessment funds; cost finding.
-Prerequisite: ACC 202.
+NOT FOR PROFIT ACCOUNTING.
+General fund; general fund balance sheets and surplus statements; revenue accounting; general property taxes; bond funds; sinking funds; special assessment funds; cost finding.
+Prerequisite: ACC 202 or HRM 234.
 (F).

 ACC 315.
-TAX ACCOUNTING This course provides the groundwork for a thorough understanding of Federal and Virgin Island taxation and uses tax software to assist in preparing individual taxes.
+TAX ACCOUNTING.
+This course provides the groundwork for a thorough understanding of Federal and Virgin Island taxation and uses tax software to assist in preparing individual taxes.
 The course will expose students to taxation issues individuals and businesses face in the context of the Virgin Islands.
 Prerequisite: ACC 301.
 (S).

 ACC 342.
 MANAGERIAL ACCOUNTING.
 The development and use of accounting data in managerial decision-making, planning and control.
-Topics include job, process and standard cost systems; cost-volume-profit analysis; differential and incremental analysis; contribution margin analysis; and capital budgeting.
-Prerequisites: Two degree-credit courses in MAT, ACC 202.
-(AR).
+Topics include job, process and standard cost systems; cost-volume-profit analysis; differm

 ACC 440-441.
 COST ACCOUNTING I-II.
 A comprehensive study of the principles and practices of cost accounting.
 Emphasis is placed on the role of cost in managerial decision-making, planning and control.
 Topics include: determination and analysis of material, labor and overhead costs; cost allocation procedures; joint product and by-product costing; job order and process cost systems; the use of flexible budgets, responsibility accounting, standard costs and variance analysis in cost control; the application of distribution-cost analysis, cost-volume-profit analysis, differential and incremental cost analysis, and capital budgeting in cost-based decision-making.
-Prerequisites: Two degree-credit courses in MAT, ACC 202.
+Prerequisites: Two degree-credit courses in MAT, ACC 202 or HRM 234.
 ACC 440 (F).
 ACC 441 (S).

 ACC 442.
-AUDITING Fundamental principles, standards and working procedures of auditing; duties, responsibilities and ethics of the auditor; interpretation of financial statements, legal requirements and audit reports.
+AUDITING.
+Fundamental principles, standards and working procedures of auditing; duties, responsibilities and ethics of the auditor; interpretation of financial statements, legal requirements and audit reports.
 Prerequisites: Two degree-credit courses in MAT, ACC 302.
 (F).